 What are FODMAPs?
-The non-techy guide for regular chicks
+The Complete Non-Techy Guide to Eating for IBS

 When I first learned there was a diet proven to help IBS, my mind was blown.
 After 10 years of trying every natural belly remedy I could think of, from clean eating to acupuncture, I couldn't believe all I had to do was cut FODMAPs out of my diet.